tomfanara/AgenticDaprDemo/README.md

 This is a very general domain model with its related contexts.
 The U/D denotes an upstream/downstream relationship between contexts.
 PL denotes a Published Language as in Sales Force API.
 CS denotes Customer Supplier relationship and of course there is a Partnership relationship between Accounting and Inventory.
 The XRay icon denotes a Big Ball of Mudd or a legacy Inventory system.
 So we have many of the hybrid conditions found in most enterprises.

-In agentic AI architectures an orchestrator is needed utilizing a saga or orchestrator design pattern. (verus choreopgrapher however both should be considered)
+In agentic AI architectures an orchestrator is needed utilizing a saga or orchestrator design pattern. (verus choreographer however both should be considered)
 The orchestrator is the central manager of the agentic chat and coordinates messaging between microagents.
 A microagent follows the microservices pattern of a ganular application that centers around a specific domain model.

 More can be elaborated on best practices design for microagents but its recommended that a vertical slice architecture as used inmicroservices will suffice for now.
-A microagent could be a feature onto a microservice as well in order not to over ganularize domain expertise and functionality.
+A microagent can be a feature of a microservice as to not over granularize as a separate service.